hai-vr/exp-cilbox-instructions/README.md

   - Use `BasisStringDownloader` to perform URL requests for data such as JSON files.
   - Use `BasisJson.Parse` to parse JSON.
   - You cannot use `MonoBehaviour.Invoke` to delay a call.
+- Teleportation should be done using `BasisLocalPlayer.Instance.Teleport(some.position, some.rotation)`.
+Replace `.TeleportTo(...)` with it.

 ## Sandbox quirks